confluentinc/ksql/design-proposals/klip-9-table-functions.md

 in an undefined order
 * `SEQUENCE(start INT, end INT)` - Results in `start - end + 1` rows with an `INT` value from `start` to `end` exclusive.

-### Implement framework of user defined table functions

-We will introduce annotations `@UdtfFactory` and `@UdtfDescription` in a similar way to UDAFs.

-This will allow users to implement their own table functions which can be used in queries.

-We will implement the loading of any UDTFs from the classpath at startup of the server.

 ## Test plan